-Policy So/E/2

-IIA Objective: Score: Comments / proposed mitigation

-1. Housing To ensure that the 0

-housing needs of the District are met

-2. Health To improve health and 0

-reduce health inequalities

-3. Historic environment and cultural Policy requirement added for pre-determination archaeological evaluation and postassets To conserve and enhance the determination mitigation measures.

-District's historic environment and +

-heritage assets and setting including

-buildings, sites and features of

-archaeological, historic, architectural

-and cultural interest and their

-settings, as well as facilitating access

-to them

-4. Community safety To improve

-community safety, reduce crime and 0

-lessen the fear of crime

-5. Sustainable communities

-Development should be focused in

-sustainable locations where 0

-community facilities and services,

-housing and employment uses are

-integrated, promoting social

-cohesion and interaction, and

-facilitating healthy lifestyles

-6. Biodiversity To increase

-biodiversity levels across the District 0

-and protect habitats

-7. Landscape and land use To

-enhance the District's landscapes,

-prevent inappropriate development, 0

-facilitate access to green spaces and

-the countryside, and develop Green

-Infrastructure networks

-8. Natural resources To maintain

-and enhance the quality of the 0

-District's natural resources including

-water, air, soils and minerals

-9. Waste To minimise waste and

-increase the re-use and recycling of 0

-waste materials

-10. Energy To minimise energy

-usage and to facilitate the 0

-development of appropriately

-located renewable energy schemes,

-including community led initiatives

-11. Transport To increase the

-efficiency and safety of the transport

-network, improve accessibility to 0

-jobs and services for all, reduce car

-travel and promote public transport,

-walking and cycling

-12. Employment To create high A site not subject to flood risk and with less prospect of disruption caused by major road

-quality employment opportunities, + construction may be more likely to attract employment development and therefore reduce

-and encourage enterprise and local unemployment.

-innovation

-13. Education To improve the

-education and skills of the 0

-population

-14. Climate change To reduce the

-District's contributions towards 0

-climate change, increase resilience,

-and minimise harm to human health

-and the environment

-15. Deprivation To reduce levels of A site not subject to flood risk and with less prospect of disruption caused by major road

-deprivation and poverty + construction may be more likely to attract employment development and therefore reduce

-local unemployment, reducing deprivation.

-16. Water management and flood Removal of the part of the site at risk of flooding.

-risk To direct sensitive development +

-away from areas at risk of flooding ·

-and to assist in the positive

-management of the water

-environment

-17. Design To promote good design

-throughout the District and ensure 0

-that new buildings, spaces and

-places are of a high quality

-18. Equality To ensure that there is

-equality of opportunity and that no 0

-individuals or groups are

-disadvantaged or discriminated

-against because of race, sex,

-disability, religion or belief, sexual

-orientation, gender reassignment,

-maternity and pregnancy, marriage

-or civil partnership, age, or social

-inequality
+Policy So/E/2 IIA Objective: Score: Comments / proposed mitigation 1.
+Housing To ensure that the housing needs of the District are met 0 2.
+Health To improve health and reduce health inequalities 0 3.
+Historic environment and cultural assets To conserve and Policy requirement added for pre-determination archaeological evaluation and postenhance the District's historic environment and heritage assets and determination mitigation measures. setting including buildings, sites and features of archaeological, + historic, architectural and cultural interest and their settings, as well as facilitating access to them 4.
+Community safety To improve community safety, reduce crime and lessen the fear of crime 0 5.
+Sustainable communities Development should be focused in sustainable locations where community facilities and services, housing and employment uses are integrated, promoting social 0 cohesion and interaction, and facilitating healthy lifestyles 6.
+Biodiversity To increase biodiversity levels across the District and protect habitats 0 7.
+Landscape and land use To enhance the District's landscapes, prevent inappropriate development, facilitate access to green spaces and the countryside, and develop Green Infrastructure 0 networks 8.
+Natural resources To maintain and enhance the quality of the District's natural resources including water, air, soils and minerals 0 9.
+Waste To minimise waste and increase the re-use and recycling of waste materials 0 10.
+Energy To minimise energy usage and to facilitate the development of appropriately located renewable energy schemes, 0 including community led initiatives

+0 1 11.
+Transport To increase the efficiency and safety of the transport network, improve accessibility to jobs and services for all, reduce car travel and promote public transport, walking and cycling 0 12.
+Employment To create high quality employment opportunities, and encourage enterprise and innovation 0 13.
+Education To improve the education and skills of the population 0 14.
+Climate change To reduce the District's contributions towards climate change, increase resilience, and minimise harm to human 0 health and the environment 15.
+Deprivation To reduce levels of deprivation and poverty 0 16.
+Water management and flood risk To direct sensitive Potential fluvial, surface water and groundwater flooding risk identified in SFRA but can be development away from areas at risk of flooding and to assist in the 0 mitigated through FRA, sequential site design and surface water drainage and run-off positive management of the water environment strategy.
+17. Design To promote good design throughout the District and ensure that new buildings, spaces and places are of a high quality 0 18.
+Equality To ensure that there is equality of opportunity and that no individuals or groups are disadvantaged or discriminated against 0 because of race, sex, disability, religion or belief, sexual orientation, gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality